 So what I had thought was a secure door was in fact just seconds away from being open and completely unlocked!!

-This is one problem with standard Euro cylinder locks they can be broken in half, allowing the door to be opened, and criminals know this and is the reason I changed mine.
+This is one problem with standard Euro cylinder locks; they can be broken in half, allowing the door to be opened, and criminals know this and it is why they target them, as breaking the lock off means quick entry to your property, they can get in and take what they can reach and get out and it the reason I decided to upgrade mine.

 How do you upgrade your door locks?

-The fix is to replace the standard unit with an upgrade, which is exactly what I did.
+To make your PVCu doors more secure the easiest way is to replace the standard Euro cylinder lock unit with an upgrade, which is exactly what I did

 I went to my local locksmiths and purchased a much better Euro cylinder lock, there are several versions available, and the main features to look for are: